-This will start Erlang in its own window, which is nice for interactive use (command-line editing will work and there are scrollbars).
-All flags except the -oldshell flag work as in erl.
+This will start Erlang in its own window, with fully functioning command-line editing and scrollbars.
+All flags except -oldshell work as they do for the erl [page 79] command.

 Ctrl-C is reserved for copying text to the clipboard (Ctrl-V to paste).
 To interrupt the runtime system or the shell process (depending on what has been specified with the +B system flag), you should use Ctrl-Break.